joernroeder/silverstripe-external-assets/README.md

 The final URL is assembled with the SilverStripe domain.
 - __external_points_to_assets__: Indicates if the domain points to the assets folder, and it can be removed from the URL.

+### Assets via sub-domain

+With the following Configuration your assets will be loaded from a sub-domain: `protocol://static.yourdomain.com/imageName.jpg`

 ```
 ---
 Name: SubdomainAssets